 Client relationships depend on a student's level of knowledge, skills, and abilities.
 Building a relationship with a client takes time and requires that students engender trust and empathy.
 It is critical that students not engage clients as friends, but it is equally important to be friendly.
-Field supervisors can assist students to understand the nuances in working with clients and working within their level of competence.
-As client relationships evolve, elements of genuineness, respect, professional curiosity about the client's story, empathy, listening, and acknowledgement will emerge as foundational client building relationship skills.
+Field supervisors can assist students in understanding the nuances of working with clients and working within their level of competence.
+As client relationships evolve, elements of genuineness, respect, professional curiosity about the client's story, empathy, listening, and acknowledgement will emerge as foundational client-building relationship skills.